algorandfoundation/algokit-utils-py/docs/source/capabilities/account.md

 - `get_wallet_account(wallet_name: str, predicate: Callable[[dict[str, Any]], bool] | None = None, sender: str | None = None) -> Account` - Returns an Algorand signing account with private key loaded from the given KMD wallet (identified by name).
 - `get_or_create_wallet_account(name: str, fund_with: AlgoAmount | None = None) -> Account` - Gets an account with private key loaded from a KMD wallet of the given name, or alternatively creates one with funds in it via a KMD wallet of the given name.
-- `get_local_net_dispenser_account() -> Account` - Returns an Algorand account with private key loaded for the default LocalNet dispenser account (that can be used to fund other accounts)
+- `get_localnet_dispenser_account() -> Account` - Returns an Algorand account with private key loaded for the default LocalNet dispenser account (that can be used to fund other accounts)

 ```python
 # Get a wallet account that seeded the LocalNet network